HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New**

-    - Users who have suspended access to the **Admin UI** due to the entry of incorrect credentials more than a predetermined number of times can now be identified.
+    - Users who have entered incorrect credentials more than a predetermined number of times during any Domino REST API authentication can be identified.
 Their access can be reinstated without waiting for the lockout period to end via the **Management console**.
 For more information, see [Release suspended users](../howto/production/suspendeduser.md).

     - Users with valid JWT tokens can now be identified via the **Users** tab on the **Management console**.
 For more information, see [Identify known users with valid JWT token](../howto/production/usersmc.md).

-    - Sources of the Domino REST API configuration can now be identified via the **Config src** tab on the **Management console**.
+    - The Domino REST API configuration settings and where they are located can be identified via the **Config src** tab on the **Management console**.
 For more information, see [Find configuration sources](../howto/production/configsrc.md).

     - Domino REST API administrators can now customize which API schemas and endpoints are available to meet specific requirements and use cases.
 For more information, see [Customize available API schemas and endpoints](../howto/production/customAPI.md).